 E is for EVOLVING - benign moles usually do not change over time.
 Melanoma and other cancerous lesions often grow in shape or change height over time.

 Notice any of these signs?
 Early detection saves lives.
-Book your skin check this week for peace of mind.
+Book your skin check this week for piece of mind.